 Address: Am Schokoladenmuseum 1a, 50676 Köln, Germany

 Another fantastic thing to do in Cologne with kids is to visit the Chocolate Museum.
 What am I saying?
-It’s a dream for any chocolate lover and is, unsurprisingly, one of Germany’s most popular museums.
+Unsurprisingly, it’s a dream for any chocolate lover and is one of Germany’s most popular museums.
 You’ll find it on the Rheinauhafen peninsula across the old swing bridge.

 The museum was the brainchild of Hans Imhoff, a sort of German Willy Wonka.
 Its centerpiece is the 9-foot-high chocolate fountain running with fresh Lindt chocolate.
 You can also tour the chocolate-making process via a 30-foot-high tropical greenhouse and mini-production line.

 There’s a display of priceless cocoa pouring pots in the Porcelain Castle.
-And after having a go on a hundred-year-old chocolate vending machine, you can even create your own chocolate bar.
+After having a go on a hundred-year-old chocolate vending machine, you can even create your own chocolate bar.